Collegiate secret societies in North America: James Madison University

-Although the members remain reticent, James Madison University has only one known secret society.
-This society is named IN8 (pronounced /ɪˈneɪt/).
-The name references the college's founding in 1908 and the emblem of the organization consists of an infinity sign with an ‘I’ and ‘N’ embedded within the curve.
-Most notably, IN8 is known for its laud of eight students per semester who have outstanding college careers and fulfill the organization's 8 supposed core values: Loyalty, Benevolence, Service, Justice, Integrity, Intellect, Character, and Spirit.
+James Madison University has two known secret societies.
+The first is called IN8 (pronounced /ɪˈneɪt/).
+The name references the college's founding in 1908, and the emblem of the organization consists of an infinity sign with an ‘I’ and ‘N’ embedded within the curve.
+Most notably, IN8 is known for its laud of eight students per semester who have outstanding college careers and fulfill the organization's eight supposed core values: Loyalty, Benevolence, Service, Justice, Integrity, Intellect, Character, and Spirit.
 However, this is not their only known function, IN8 also provides philanthropic gifts to the university.
 The sundial located by the Quad, which is a famous landmark for many of the students, was donated by the group.
-IN8 hosts a website bearing their emblem which states “The IN8 Foundation is a benevolent charitable organization supporting the James Madison University community.”
+IN8 hosts a website bearing their emblem, which states, “The IN8 Foundation is a benevolent, charitable organization supporting the James Madison University community.”

 The IN8 Foundation was mentioned in The Insider's Guide to the Colleges, 2009.
 Writing on student involvement at James Madison University, Insider Guides states that IN8 is “Not necessarily the most popular but one of the most famed among these [student groups] is IN8, JMU’s secret society.
 Every year, it gives out eight letters to students and faculty who have significantly impacted their society to let them know that their work does not go unnoticed.
 In addition, in 2003, they donated a human sundial, a spot in the middle of campus where a person stands on a particular month’s mark and casts a shadow on plaques six or seven feet away that designates the time.”

+The second secret society at James Madison University is called Missed Connections.
+This society is known for its Instagram page that posts anonymous messages from students at James Madison University.
+These messages can range from talking about acts of kindness that they experienced on campus, to grievances against people or things they encounter.
+This society was founded in 2019 by Emily Chavez, Casey Brewer, and Angilxander Lonzon, and they were known as Bumi, Mort, and Appa, respectively.
+When they graduated, they revealed themselves and passed the society down to new people.
+It is believed that whenever a member of Missed Connections graduates, they will reveal themselves to the James Madison University community and further pass their position to a new person.